 The Top Swedish Hotels Ranked.

 Sweden is a land of many different faces that allows for a multitude of experiences: watching the northern lights and dogsledding in the Swedish Lapland to the north, alpine skiing in the mountains of central Sweden or feeling the cosmopolitan pulse of Stockholm, Gothenburg and Malmo in the south.
-The more outdoorsy experiences are everything but rugged: expect …
+The more outdoorsy experiences are …

 The Top Stockholm Hotels Ranked.